 - Scrap Fabric Strips sewn to Adding Machine Tape

 - Made Fabric from Irregular Shaped Scraps

 - You can also keep things super simple and just use leftover ends of jelly roll strips.

 A note on colors

-The quilt I made with this pattern is a rainbow of color, but in general I do like using limited color palettes for each quilt block to keep the whole thing from looking too busy.
+The quilt I made with this pattern is a rainbow of color, but in general, I do like using limited color palettes for each quilt block to keep the whole thing from looking too busy.

-So although I’ve used lots of colors in this quilt I generally would only use 1-3 colours per scrap fabric strip (for the central x) and actually, if I was doing this quilt all over I might have done all the X’s in one color pallet of scraps.
+So although I’ve used lots of colors in this quilt I generally would only use 1-3 colors per scrap fabric strip (for the central x) and actually, if I was doing this quilt all over I might have done all the X’s in one color pallet of scraps.

 But that’s just my preference and I know some of you will want to do this even scrappier than I did!